 Our company is proud to be a member of the American Water Works Association (AWWA) and to be a dedicated leader in Maintaining America's Infrastructure™ since 1949.
-Now, ValveTek Utility Services is the Authorized Nationwide Service Contractor for the patented NO-DES Flushing process and technology.
+ValveTek covers an array of Asset Management Services for water utility companies across the country and has been a consistent and reliable source for the water industry to come to for contracting work.

 ValveTek has been servicing the water utility industry for over 50 years and is a leader in multi-year assessment and rehabilitation programs for water distribution systems across the country.
 Our solutions will provide your utility system with exactly what it needs!
 Whether the water company needs a condition assessments, mapping, valve work, hydrant inspection, water main or any specialized approach, ValveTek Utility Services can provide the solution.